dmsakamoto/repo2content/README.md

 # repo2content — Minimal MVP

-Mirror content from a repo or URL list into a marketing repo as Markdown.
+Mirror content from a repo, URL list, or direct URL fetching into a marketing repo as Markdown.

 ## Quick start